The best outdoor dining spots in the Seacoast

 Atlantic Grill in Rye

-Beautiful new building includes an oversized patio well-shielded from the parking lot with tall fencing.
+This beautiful building includes an oversized patio well-shielded from the parking lot with tall fencing.
 Find tables nestled between plantings and heaters and plastic walls for nippy evenings.
 What to Expect: Surf and turf.
-Open for dinner daily and lunch Friday through Sunday.
+Open for dinner daily and lunch Monday through Sunday.

 5 Pioneer Rd., Rye